melissasuryana/PerthTravelGuide/README.md

 # Perth Travel Guide

-This is a personal project to create a small Perth travel guide as part of CQU Web Design course.
+This is a responsive small Perth travel guide website done as part of CQU Web Design course.
-The project done in HTML and Bootstrap framework.
+The files are written in HTML and Bootstrap framework.

 Click this link to view in browser https://melissasuryana.github.io/PerthTravelGuide/